Trash Theory: Preliminary Materials for a Non-Buddhist Image of Practice #1*

 Cowards, we substitute for the sentiment of our nothingness the sentiment of nothingness.
 It is because the general void disquiets us not one whit: in it we see all too often a promise, a fragmentary absence, an impasse opening up …

 For a long time I have searched for someone who would know everything about himself and about others, a demon sage, divinely clairvoyant.
 Each time I believed I had found him, he obliged me, upon scrutiny, to sing a different tune: the new elect always possessed some flaw, some defect, some recess of unconsciousness or weakness which lowered him to the level of human beings.
 I perceived in him certain traces of desire and of hope, some hint of regret.
 His cynicism, manifestly, was incomplete.
 What a disappointment!
 And I still pursued my quest, and always my idols of the moment sinned in some direction: the man was always present in them, hidden, painted over or juggled out of sight.
 I ended by understanding the despotism of the Race and no longer dreaming of a non-human, a monster who might be totally imbued with his nothingness.
-It was madness to conceive of him: he could not exist, absolutely lucidity being incompatible with the reality of the organs.
+It was madness to conceive of him: he could not exist, absolute lucidity being incompatible with the reality of the organs.

 My faculty for disappointment surpasses understanding.
 It is what lets me comprehend the Buddha, but also what keeps me from following him.